1988 Pacific typhoon season

-The 1988 Pacific typhoon season had no official bounds; it ran year-round in 1988, but most tropical cyclones tend to form in the northwestern Pacific Ocean between May and November.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
-Tropical Storms formed in the entire west Pacific basin were assigned a name by the Joint Typhoon Warning Center.
+The 1988 Pacific typhoon season was a very active season in terms of named storms, though it only featured 11 typhoons and 1 super typhoon.
+It had no official bounds; it ran year-round in 1988, but most tropical cyclones formed between May and November.
+Tropical storms that formed in the entire west Pacific basin were assigned a name by the Joint Typhoon Warning Center.
 Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
 This can often result in the same storm having two names.

 A total of 26 tropical cyclones formed this year in the Western Pacific, of which all became tropical storms.
 Of the 26, 10 storms reached typhoon intensity, of which 1 reached supertyphoon strength.
 Nine tropical cyclones moved through the Philippines this season, making this season the most active for the archipelago so far this decade.